mattreduce/mythic-crate/README.md

 2. `cd mythic-crate`
 3. Run `export VAGRANT_EXPERIMENTAL=disks` to be able to customize the disk size of your VM
-4. Run `vagrant up` and wait about 8.5 minutes while everything installs :coffee:
+4. Run `vagrant up` to boot and setup the VM
 5. SSH access: run `vagrant ssh`
 6. Admin UI access: browse to https://localhost:7443 on your host machine
 7. Log in as `mythic_admin` with the password found as `MYTHIC_ADMIN_PASSWORD` in the `.env` file inside the Mythic folder (on the VM)
-9. Go to C2 Profile Management, start the HTTP C2 Profile server
-10. Guest VM's `/vagrant` directory is shared with project directory on host
+8. Guest VM's `/vagrant` directory is shared with project directory on host

 ### Administration

-* Run Mythic admin scripts _right from your host OS_ like `vagrant ssh -c "sudo ./Mythic/status_check.sh"`
+* Run Mythic admin scripts _right from your host OS_ like `vagrant ssh -c "sudo -E ./mythic-cli status"`
 * To suspend the VM, run `vagrant suspend`; run `vagrant resume` to continue in about 30 seconds
 * To safely and completely power off, run `vagrant halt`; likewise `vagrant up` will power up
 * Run `vagrant destroy` to remove the VM and clean up your work

 ### Ports